gizmo-platform/gizmo-platform.github.io/src/field/net-bootstrap.md

 bootstrapping:

 ```
-$ gizmo fms reconcile-net
+$ gizmo fms net reconcile
 ```

 The command will run for approximately 2 minutes and validate your entire network configuration.
-If at any time you think your network configuration may have become corrupt, you can re-run the `reconcile-net` command to validate the entire configuration end-to-end.
+If at any time you think your network configuration may have become corrupt, you can re-run the `reconcile` command to validate the entire configuration end-to-end.